 14. Aquatic Plants

-Aquatic plants look aesthetically awesome inside of your aquarium, but they have an even better purpose—giving your goldfish an in-tank at-their-leisure snack*.
+Aquatic plants look awesome inside of your aquarium, but they have an even better purpose—giving your goldfish an in-tank at-their-leisure snack*.

 *Tip: Not all aquatic plants are edible, so make sure to check before you purchase.